-The posterior in \Cref{eq:multiflik} can be used for the MCMC estimate of the parameter posterior distribution.
-We have used this method extensively within the data processing of LISA Pathfinder \cite{PhysRevD.110.042004_LPFnoiseperf2024}.
-We have also applied it to simulated noise with the same properties as that discussed in \Cref{sec:simulationsinglefrequency}, except that here the disturbances have not been filtered, that is, $y_i(t)=z_i(t)$.
+We also tested the method in \Cref{sec:constantalpha}, applying it to simulations.
+We choose time series with the same properties as in \Cref{sec:simulationsinglefrequency}, except that here the disturbances have not been filtered, that is, $y_i(t)=z_i(t)$.
 With this prescription, the susceptibilities are just the real, frequency-independent numbers $\alpha_i=n_i$.
 The result of such a simulation is presented in \Cref{fig:realsuscdecorr,fig:realalpha}.
 The figures show again that the method gives a consistent and unbiased estimate of all the $S_{x_0x_0,i}$ and all the $\alpha_i$.